ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 ![image](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/171c38b6-1d65-4602-b8c0-a8fe144f1e07)

-_Figure 4: illustrates a selection of ultrasound images across the three classes—benign, malignant, and normal—with both the ground truth and the model's predictions labeled._
+_Figure 4: illustrates a selection of ultrasound images across the three classes—benign, malignant, and normal—with both the ground truth and the ImageMaskNet's predictions labeled._

 ### Performance Overview